neelsmith/Kanones.jl/docs/src/generating/wordformation.md

-# Combining stem and inflection
+# Combining stem and inflection for regular formations

 Invidual analytical requirements have specific rquirements for combining stems and inflectional patterns.